alibasta/AKStompClient/README.md

 [![License](https://img.shields.io/cocoapods/l/AKStompClient.svg?style=flat)](http://cocoapods.org/pods/AKStompClient)
 [![Platform](https://img.shields.io/cocoapods/p/AKStompClient.svg?style=flat)](http://cocoapods.org/pods/AKStompClient)

+## About

+AKStompClient is a STOMP Websocket client written in Swift using SocketRocket to communicate over WebSocket.
+At the moment I only support sending and receiving JSON data.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.